StackersPool/Riddimz/README.md

 # SPECIFICATIONS

-state some unique functionalitys needed in a web3 online karaoke Here are some unique functionalities that a web3 online karaoke platform might include:
+Some unique functionalities that Riddimz karaoke platform might include:

 Decentralized voting and judging: A decentralized voting and judging system that allows users to vote and judge each other's performances using NFTs or other digital assets.